Podcast: Play in new window | Download

 If your head exploded or may explode, I can help!

 I presented all of this information in such detail to give you the tools you need to take control of your RSS feed.
 But I totally understand if this is all over your head!
-If you want to move away from FeedBurner but don’t want to go through this mess, please contact me and I can do this all for you at $200 per feed (quantity discounts available).
-Email Daniel@DJosephDesign.com, call (859) 353-4332, or use my coming request form.
+If you want to move away from FeedBurner but don't want to go through this mess, please contact me and I can do this all for you at $200 per feed (quantity discounts available).
+Email feedback@TheAudacitytoPodcast.com, or use my coming request form.
 100 podcasting tips

 Beyond the To Do List joins Noodle.mx Network!